 Alternative Creations Studio - posAbilities

 Alternatives was founded on the steadfast belief that every person has the ability to create beautiful things.
 They establish a space and an opportunity for people with developmental disabilities to showcase their artistic skills and to express themselves creatively.
 The studio provides a stimulating and vibrant space that celebrates individuality.
 Through the studio’s workshops, classes, and cultural events, the artists are able to engage with a wide variety of mediums.
 All of their artists face barriers which they translate into celebrations on canvas.
-For more information, visit their Facebook page or contact:
+For more information, visit their website or contact:

 PotteryWorks - Community Living Society